both sides together

 • The graph point \((t_0 , f(t_0))\) is our tangent point on the graph.

 Our secant lines are special secant lines.
-Rather than a secant line running through two points on either side of the tangent point, our secant lines will use the tangent point as one of its points.
+Rather than a secant line running through two points on either side of the tangent point, our secant lines will use the tangent point as one of their points.

 Example